Ekam

 Ekam is the Sanskrit for "one, single, solitary" (neuter gender), as a noun meaning "unity".

-In Ayyavazhi and Hinduism, it refers to a concept of monism akin to that of Brahman in Advaita philosophy and Smarta theology.
+In Hinduism, it refers to a concept of monism akin to that of Brahman in Advaita philosophy and Smarta theology.

 Truth is One

 A well-known statement is "Truth is one, sages call it by various names."
 It is derived from Rig Veda Samhita 1.164.46: "They call him Indra, Mitra, Varuna, Agni, and he is heavenly nobly-winged Garutman.
 To what is One, sages give many a title.
 They call it Agni, Yama, Matarisvan.".
 According to William A. Graham, "the one" in verse 1.164.46 refers to Vāc, goddess of speech, appearing as "the creative force and absolute force in the universe."
 In later Vedic literature, "Speech or utterance is also identified with the supreme power or transcendent reality," and "equated with Brahman in this sense."
 Frauwallner states that "many gods are traced back to the one Godhead.
 The one (ekam) is not meant adjectively as a quality but as a substantive, as the upholding centre of reality."